 Zero degrees.
 We were loaded on a bus, then driven aimlessly around the airport for 20 min.
 Aysia, my friend, I wished you were there so we could have sung transit show tunes, the situation demanded them.
 Maybe some Queen.

 Teens with expensive haircuts in pseudo-paramilitary dress at Shanghai airport security, whose answer to everything is “no problem.”

 “Computer out of the bag?”

 “Just put the Nuke in the plastic bin then?…”

-Deserted, dungeon like hallways, and an escalator that spookily ground to a halt as soon as I arrived at its base, then grumpily resumed its ascent seconds later.
-Signs everywhere that read STOP WASTING ENERGY.
+Deserted, dungeon like hallways, and an escalator that spookily ground to a halt as as I arrived at its base, then resumed its grumpy ascent seconds later.
+STOP WASTING ENERGY signs.
+Caps Lock.
 Sterilized water machines that play little tunes as they dispense your 25ml portion into a paper cup.